 This is not relative Do Flowerhorn fish have teeth? but yet, it is my responsibility to guide you to take care of your flowerhorn fish teeth.
 The Flowerhorn fish teeth may not be as fierce as piranha teeth, but they still require proper care to avoid damage.
 While Flowerhorns are robust and resilient, certain factors can potentially harm their teeth and overall well-being.
 Here are some things to watch out for:

-- Tankmates and Aggression: As mentioned earlier, Flowerhorns can be territorial and aggressive, especially when sharing a tank with other fish of a similar size.
-Aggressive interactions can lead to chipped or broken teeth, affecting their ability to eat properly.
+Flowerhorns are known for their territorial nature, especially when housed with other fish of similar size.
+These aggressive tendencies often lead to fights, which can result in chipped or broken teeth ultimately affecting their ability to eat and stay healthy.

 It’s crucial to create a safe and suitable environment for your Flowerhorn fish.
 When decorating their tank, opt for smooth and rounded objects that won’t harm their teeth.
 Regularly inspect the tank for any sharp or potentially harmful items.
 Additionally, ensure that the heater and filtration system are securely installed to prevent any accidental damage to your fish’s teeth.
 Moreover, safeguard submerged lights and wiring to prevent any mishaps that could compromise your Flowerhorn’s Kok, teeth, and overall health.